 Culture and politics of social planning in Sweden, Germany, Britain, United States, and Canada.
 Contrasting approaches to income distribution, health care, education, and public assistance.
 Normative and empirical methods in empirical research.
-C

-PLSC 459 Topics in Political Philosophy

-In-depth analysis of an issue, theorist, or debate of contemporary relevance, including theories of justice, the future of liberalism, and the interpretation of political language. (formerly PLS 359) T
+C theories of justice, the future of liberalism, and the interpretation of political language.
+T

+PLSC 459 Topics in Political Philosophy 5 In-depth analysis of an issue, theorist, or debate of contemporary relevance, including
-PLSC 461 United States Foreign Policy

-The United States role in the international system.
+PLSC 461 United States Foreign Policy 5 The United States role in the international system.
 The sources of American foreign policy commitments in history, culture, social and economic conditions, and the process of government.
-Focus on United States relations with the republics of the former Soviet Union, the Third World, and Europe. (formerly PLS 365) I
+Focus on United States relations with the republics of the former Soviet Union, the Third World, and Europe.
+I